aamirxshaikh/spring-framework-core/README.md

 # spring-framework-core
  This repository hosts a collection of exercises and mini-projects focused on learning Spring Core concepts.
-It covers a range of topics including Spring Bean Scopes, Component Lifecycle Annotations, Loose Coupling, Dependency Injection, Jakarta CDI-based Dependency Injection, Lazy and Eager Initialization, Spring Context, and XML-based Bean Config
+It covers a range of topics including Spring Bean Scopes, Component Lifecycle Annotations, Loose Coupling, Dependency Injection, Jakarta CDI-based Dependency Injection, Lazy and Eager Initialization, Spring Context, and XML-based Bean Configuration.
+Each directory contains examples and exercises that provide hands-on experience with these Spring Core concepts, promoting a comprehensive understanding of Spring framework fundamentals.

 # Table of Contents